 Recently, I had the opportunity to interview Jonathan Noyalas via Zoom.
 We talked about his new book Slavery and Freedom in the Shenandoah Valley during the Civil War Era, which was released by the University Press of Florida.
 The interview is broken up so that you can easily use the material in class.

 Jonathan Noyalas is a graduate of Virginia Tech and Director of the McCormick Civil War Institute at Shenandoah University.
 He is the author or editor of eleven books on the Civil War in the Shenandoah Valley.
 He has written over a hundred articles in both scholarly and popular publications.

 These videos are also available on this Playlist

-We turn to how the Lost Cause helped in the forgetting of slavery in the Shenandoah Valley:
+We turn to Reconstruction in the Shenandoah Valley: